File operations in Angular File Manager component

 Details

-The following table represents the request parameters of details operations.
+The following table outlines the request parameters for details operations:

 Parameter Type Default Explanation